 A number of people have asked Kerry about the flower and the reason for choosing it for the Bookmark.
 She responds that it was particularly prolific last September in the bushland areas of the Northern Beaches.
 She even thought it might be a weed.
-But after investigating, she discovered it is indigenous to our area, also being found in all three mainland states; hence her interest in having it feature on our bookmarks.
+But after investigating, she discovered it is indigenous to our area, also being found in all three east coast mainland states; hence her interest in having it feature on our bookmarks.

 Kerry took some photos and describes the flower here in more detail for the botanically minded.